gitter-badger/efesto/README.md

 At the very minimum you will need to edit the db details (host, db, user, password).

-Then run the install.py script found in scripts/install.py (you will need to copy this from the repo).
+Then use efesto-quickstart:

 ```
-touch efesto.cfg
-# edit to your needs
+vim efesto.cfg # edit the configuration to your needs
-nano efesto.cfg
-python3 scripts/install.py
+efesto-quickstart
 ```

-Efesto is installed; if you use gunicorn you can run it with:
+Efesto is installed and set up; if you use gunicorn you can run it with:

 ```
 gunicorn efesto:app